 Applications of Ball Tracking in Different Sports :

-The application of ball tracking in sports with computer vision spans across a diverse array of sports, each of which has its distinct set of requirements and challenges, some of which are listed below.
+Ball tracking with computer vision is applied in a diverse array of sports, each presenting its distinct set of requirements and challenges, some of which are listed below.

 1. Tennis :